NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 (:numref:`image_alignment`).
 Mapprojected images are supported (:numref:`mapproj-example`).

+This option assumes rather good alignment between the cameras and the DEM.
+Otherwise see :numref:`ba_pc_align`.
+The option ``--disparity-estimation-dem-error`` should be used to specify the uncertainty in such a DEM.

 This can be useful when there are a lot of clouds, or terrain features are not seen well at low resolution.